-This chapter explains the most important concepts in InterSystems IRIS Business Intelligence models: cubes, subject areas, and their contents.
-It discusses the following topics:
+This page explains the most important concepts in InterSystems IRIS Business Intelligence models: cubes, subject areas, and their contents.

 A model can contain many additional elements, which are discussed in the Advanced Modeling for InterSystems Business Intelligence.
-See the next chapter for a complete comparison of the options.
+See Summary of Model Options for a complete comparison of the options.

 Introduction to Cubes